jerhow/jerhow/README.md

 - Hi, I’m Jerry 👋
-- I’m interested in experimental art and music, code, cryptocurrencies, and interesting projects in general 👀
+- I’m interested in experimental art and music, code, Bitcoin ₿, interesting projects and authentic people 👀
 - I’m currently learning 6502/6507 assembly language for the Atari 2600 🌱
+- I enjoy Ruby, Go and Clojure.
+I still like relational databases.

 <!---
 - 💞️ I’m looking to collaborate on ...